 Don’t wait too long to get serious about paying for college.
 The fall of your senior year will be a few of the busiest months of your 13 years of school, so don’t put off researching scholarship opportunities, applying to schools, or building up your financial cushion until the last minute.
 Even if you’re “only” a freshman or sophomore, it’s never too early to start thinking about your future.

-Start your college fund now by searching for scholarships on CollegeXpress.
+Start your college fund now by searching for scholarships you could win on CollegeXpress.